escotoj/Search-Engine-MERN/README.md

 ### TODO

 Client (front end)
-- Mutations and Queries need to be tested.
+- Mutations and Queries (TEST).
-- each mutation needs to filled out properly
+- each mutation needs to filled (TEST)
+- SignUp form broke

 SavedBooks.js: `Remove the useEffect() Hook that sets the state for UserData.`